Notice of Privacy Practices of Community and Family Resources/The Richmond Center

 General Information

-We can use and share your health information to bill and get payment from health plans or other entities under HIPAA, however if the program involves 42 CFR part 2 then we must obtain your written consent before it can disclose information about you for payment purposes
+We can use and share your health information to bill and get payment from health plans or other entities under HIPAA, however if the program involves substance use records protected under 42 CFR Part 2 then we must obtain your written consent before we can disclose information about you for payment purposes.

 Generally, you must also sign a written consent before Community and Family Resources/The Richmond Center can share information for treatment purposes or for health care operations.
 However, federal law permits Community and Family Resources/The Richmond Center to disclose information without your written permission under the following circumstances: